yoonsikp/family.md/etoh.md

 Defined as moderately elevated AST or ALT (below 500), AST > ALT, and elevated bilirubin, with other causes ruled out (such as biliary tree, viral, medications, hemochromatosis, Wilson's, autoimmune).
 Must have recent heavy alcohol ingestion (last 2 months).
 Symptoms include those of liver failure: fever, jaundice, RUQ pain, ascites, encephalopathy, high PT/INR.
 Calculation of Maddrey's Discriminant Function > 32 indicates a possible benefit of corticosteroid (prednisolone 40 mg/day for 28 days).
 Check creatinine to identify hepatorenal syndrome.
 Increased protein intake (100g/day) improves outcomes.

 ## Alcohol Withdrawal and Benzodiazepine Withdrawal
 A potentially life threatening illness, begins 6-24 hours after last drink.
 Between 24-48 hours is highest risk for seizures.
 Treat with benzodiazepines (e.g. lorazepam) using the CIWA protocol.
 Gabapentin may also help.
 Keep NPO for 24-48 hrs to prevent aspiration for more severe cases.
 Watch for delirium tremens starting 48 hours after last drink, which presents as tachycardia, agitation, tremors, seizures, hallucinations.
+Consider a "banana bag" (IV thiamine with B vitamins) during admission.

 ## References